beebaabado/FSND-capstone-nearBeerApp/nearbeer/README.md

 Once you are logged in, a valid JWT token is displayed on the screen for backend unit testing purposes and also to demonstrate that the user was logged in correctly.

 ### Get beers for city
 Now you can use the app to find beers for a specific set of ciites.
 The beer data used for this demo application is static and is not current.
 I chose to not have it update in real time for this project due to constraints on number of API calls I can make to the untappd API.
 Navigate to the Beers page.
 Click the Search menu (uppper left side).
 Select the location icon.
 Select a city from the dropdown menu (upper right side).
 The page should update with list of beers for that city.
 There is a bit of delay if the Heroku dynos for this app (front and back) are shutdown due to inactivity; they will be restarted automatically.
-Sometimes it can take a few seconds for the page to refresh.
+It might take a few seconds for site to load.

+### Limited functinality
+It is not possible to test all backend endpoints with the frontend (deletion and adding of beers is not available).
+You can update a user rating by clicking on cell in rating column.
+Simple popover appears but inputs are not validated.

 ## FRONTEND
 For specifics on frontend refer to the frontend app README [here](frontend/README.md)